Plantar Fasciitis Shoes and Treatments 2013

 I’ll give a few specific gender recommendations here for the impatient ones.

 You can get away with using running shoes for everything, but I have found you may want a pair of walking shoes.
 These tend to be more comfortable than running shoes if you are standing all day or walking all day.
 Don’t wear them for running or sports activities though.
-My female friends with plantar fasciitis pretty much all recommend the New Balance Women’s WW645 Walking Shoe.
+Based on user recommendations, we recommend the Women’s Walking Shoe by Orthaheel.
+If you are looking for more of a fitness looking running shoe style, you might try the New Balance Women’s WW645 Walking Shoe.
+It’s likely the Orthaheel shoe will offer far more support for the heel though.

 There are a few flip flops and sandals out there designed specifically for women.
-One model I can specifically recommend are the Women’s Merrell Savannah sandals.
+I highly recommend Orthaheel’s Tide Slide Sandal which was created specifically for women suffering from PF.
+FitFlops, are another orthopedic sandal that offer a lot of support.
+And finally, Women’s Merrell Savannah sandals.
 They look great, feel comfortable, and what’s most important, they are made for people with heel pain.

 Best Plantar Fasciitis Running Shoes for Men